tallstoat/blogsource/content/post/tcp-congestion2.md

 When does Slow Start run?
 It actually runs in two different situations.

 - The first is at the start of a connection, when the sender has no idea about the network capacity and hence no known value of CW.
 - The second is when the connection goes dead while waiting for a timeout to occur.
 In this case, sender has a value of CW, lets call it CW<sub>target</sub> which is the CW (prior to congestion detection)/2.
 In this case, sender using Slow Start exponentially increases CW to get to CW<sub>target</sub> and then switches to additive increase till it detects congestion again.

+This phase when the sender switches to additive increase is called **Congestion Avoidance**.

-### Fast Retransmit
+### Fast Retransmit & Fast Recovery

-Fast retransmit triggers resend of dropped packets sooner than regular timeouts.
-This is done to improve link utilization.
+Fast Retransmit triggers retransmission of dropped packets sooner than regular timeouts.
 This is how it works:

 - Every time a packet arrives out of order at a receiver, it resends the same ACK it had sent last time.
 This is duplicate ACKing.
 - When the sender sees a duplicate ACK, it knows that the receiver has received a packet out of order.
 - But the earlier packet could be lost or is just delayed.
 So, the sender waits & does not retransmit yet.
-- When it receives the duplicate ACK thrice, it retransmits the missing packet.
+- When it receives the duplicate ACK thrice, it retransmits the missing packet without waiting for the timer to expire.

+At this time once the missing packet is retransmitted, **Fast Recovery** kicks in.
+In this state, sender tries to maintain the current data flow by not going back to Slow Start.
+Instead it inflates the CW to accommodate all packets that have been buffered by the receiver.

-This simple retransmit mechanism has generally lead to a 20% improvement in link utilization.
+This overall scheme of Fast Retransmit & Recovery works most efficiently in case of isolated packet losses.
+It is not efficient when there are multiple packet losses over a short time period.
+This mechanism has generally lead to a 20% improvement in link utilization.

 ### Finally

 Alright, we have covered the basic concepts underlying TCP congestion control mechanisms.
 Let's go forwards from here another time.
-Maybe pick up one of the algorithms?
+Maybe pick up one of the algorithms next?

 We'll see.
 Ciao!